HardikJainGit/FIR-Filter-Verilog/README.md

 ## Description

 This project involves designing and implementing a Finite Impulse Response (FIR) filter using Verilog.
-The filter was tested and simulated in Vivado Xilinx, and its performance was verified using MATLAB.
+The filter was tested and simulated in Xilinx Vivado, and its performance was verified using MATLAB.
 The images below show the original sine wave, the bitstream converted to an analog signal, and the filtered sine wave.

 ## Technologies used

 - **Verilog**: Used for designing the FIR filter.
-- **Vivado Xilinx**: Used for simulating and testing the Verilog design.
+- **Xilinx Vivado**: Used for simulating and testing the Verilog design.
 - **MATLAB**: Used for generating the sine wave, converting bitstreams to analog signals, and visualizing the results.

 ## Frequency and Timing Details